-The term 'High Yield Preferred Stocks' is included in the Corporate Finance edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+'High Yield Preferred Stocks' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Preferred stocks are a special type of stocks that many companies issue.
 These types of stocks provide investors with a different level of ownership in a given company.
 A preferred stock holder obtains a higher priority on the earnings and assets of a company than a common stock holder would enjoy.
 These preferred stocks also pay a higher dividend that has to be given out before any dividends can be paid to the common stock holders.